SILD-Project/soaplin/README.md

-A rewrite is available on the "rewrite" branch
+This is a legacy version of the kernel.